Special Report - How smuggled workers power 'Made in China'

 BUSINESS AS USUAL

 Tensions between Vietnam and China over competing territorial claims in the South China Sea have not deterred Vietnamese workers from heading across the border.
 Foreign-owned factories in Vietnam, thought to be run by Chinese, were attacked last year when tensions flared after China parked a $1-billion deepwater rig off the coast of Vietnam.
-At least four people were killed and hundreds detained for the attacks.
+Four people were killed and hundreds detained for the attacks.

 During a visit last year to the Chinese border town of Dongxing, small groups of Vietnamese workers could be seen building a 10-foot (3 metres) high border fence on the Chinese side.
 Ngoc Duc, 30, said he had come across the border illegally.
 He said he earned 100 yuan a day in China doing welding work on the fence, compared with about 200,000 dong ($9) a day in Vietnam.